 Notes: The table reports estimates for discretion from regressions, which include a cubic polynomial in the difference of the reserve price from the 300,000 euro threshold and Fixed Effects for years 2000-2005.
-Rows 1 and 2 report the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euros (ITT effects), Rows 3 and 4 report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euros as instrument (Fuzzy-RDD).
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
+Rows 1 and 2 report the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euros (ITT effects), Rows 3 and 4 report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve below 300,000 euros as instrument (Fuzzy-RDD).
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 5, Delay, the difference in days between the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project, and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
 Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure.
 SEs are adjusted for heteroskedasticity.
-Significance at the 10% (\), at the 5% (\\), at at the 1% (\\\).
-Source: Statistics for all the public construction works tendered between 2000 and 2005, with reserve price $y \in [2,5]$ , in 100,000 euros (2005 equivalents).
-The number of observations is smaller compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012).